ntoll/ntoll.github.io/article/why-computers-2/index.md

 * The sentence is in the form of a *conditional* ("if [premises], then [conclusion]").
 A conditional is a rule saying that if its premises are true then the conclusion **must be true**.
-* The premises are related to each other by a *logical operator* called *conjunction* ("and").
+* The premises are related to each other by a *logical operator* called a *conjunction* ("and").
 This is another rule: if the related premises are evaluated together, **collectively they are true only if all of them are true**.